 The best way forward is to induce a DNS outage and understand how your application behaves.
 If you blackhole DNS traffic on a single instance, it will appear to that instance as if DNS is unavailable.
 The fixes will vary depending on the issue, but common solutions are to pass around IP addresses instead of hostnames for internal addressing and the use of a backup DNS provider.
 Once you've run this experiment, an exercise for the reader is to then consider what sort of damage an outage of an internal service discovery tool (like etcd, Eureka, Consul, etc) would cause.

 You can try these experiments for yourself and run them simply, safely, and securely by using Gremlin.
-Create your Gremlin Free account to get started.
+Request a free trial to get started.

 Gremlin empowers you to proactively root out failure before it causes downtime.
 See how you can harness chaos to build resilient systems by requesting a demo of Gremlin.Get started